Muhammad Khan Zaman Khan

 Nawab Sir Muhammad Khan-i-Zaman Khan Tanoli also known as Khan-i-Zaman Khan, was the ruling Nawab of the princely state of Amb from 1907 until his death in 1936 in his region Darband become a biggest trade market of India.

 The son of Nawab Muhammad Akram Khan, whom he succeeded in 1907, the Nawab helped the British in carrying out several of the later Black Mountain expeditions to Kala Dhaka/Tor Ghar.
 In 1919 he sent a force which fought against the Wali of Swat at the Battle of Chamla.

-He also made a cash contribution of 1 lac in order to build Islamia College University in visionary of Shahibzada Abdul Qayyum Khan.

-He sent food, artillery, goods and reliance support to ottoman Khalil Pasha but due to alliance with British Raj] as an Indian princely state he was unable to take part or alliance with British or as well as Ottoman he remains himself and his army to make quietness in Fall of Bagdad (1917).
+According to some accounts, he provided food, artillery, goods and reliance support to Khalil Pasha's forces.
+However, as the ruler of an Indian princely state under British Raj, he was unable to take part or form an alliance with British or the Ottoman, keeping his forces uninvolved during the Fall of Bagdad (1917).
 Nawab had a good relationship with Ottoman Sultan and the extreme support to Ottoman Empire at a very difficult quite time was very reliable.
 As well as being a knight commander of the Order of the Indian Empire, the Nawab held the rank of Honorary Major in the Indian Army.

-From his timeas used in perpetuity by him and his descendants.
+From his time as used in perpetuity by him and his descendants.

 This picture is from 1917, Darband.
 In this photo: Nawab Sir Muhammad Khan Zaman Khan Tanoli (seated second from left), Sir George Roos-Keppel (seated third from left), Sahibzada Sir Abdul Qayyum Khan (seated first from right).
 (Sitting ground centre) Nawabzada Muhammad Farid Khan Tanoli (son and successor of Nawab Sir Muhammad Khan Zaman Khan of Amb).